 - Viparita Karani with Chair

 - Salamba Parsva Vasisthasana

 - Savasana Variation: Prone

-Through lectures, images and interactive elements, students will be invited to explore their own journey of learning on a week-by-week basis.
+Through lectures, images and interactive elements, students will be invited to explore their own journey of learning on a week by week basis.
 You can study at a level and depth suitable to you – preliminary and additional reading material is available.
-You will receive links to each week’s video lectures and supporting materials each Monday, and can listen to those lectures whenever and as often as you wish.
+You will receive links to each week’s video lectures and supporting materials each Wednesday, and can listen to those lectures whenever and as often as you wish.
 To help assimilate and reflect on the information learned each week, there will be a short quiz and/or weekly reflection topic, as well as an active discussion forum.
 Students will have one week to complete the requirements for each module before being able to move on to the next module as a way to ensure that the whole group begins and ends the training at the same time.
-You will have access to the course for the duration of 2 years.
+You will have access to the course for the duration of 1 year.